 The Young Parents program specifically targets the specialist needs of young parents aged up to 25 years of age who are at risk of, or experiencing, homelessness.
-The aim of the service is to support participating families to access and maintain safe, secure, independent and affordable housing.

 Services are provided in a form of case management and address individual factors contributing to the risk of homelessness with a strong focus on the needs of the children and family unit.
 Holistic, person-centred case plans utilise trauma informed approach and support independent decision making through provision of relevant information and referrals, advocacy, positive role modelling and strengthening life skills.

 Young Parents Program meets the specialist need of persons aged 25 and under who are parents and experiencing homelessness.

 What are the benefits of the Young Parents Program?

 People in this group have multiple complex problems such as family breakdown, insufficient education and loss of parenting attachment, which become a huge barrier to successful life development.
 The program addresses all these needs whilst providing access to supported and stable accommodation.